cxz222/QuickEye-repo/README.md

 ## Pipelines

 I developed two distinct pipelines for this task.
 The first one follows the logic of data augmentation and feed multiple images per object into a bag of visual words model.
-The second one takes only one snapshot of each object and applies to them [a meta-learning method documented here] (https://github.com/kjunelee/MetaOptNet).
+The second one takes only one snapshot of each object and applies a meta-learning method documented here: https://github.com/kjunelee/MetaOptNet

 ![alt text](https://raw.githubusercontent.com/cxz222/QuickEye-repo/master/README%20images/pipeline.png)